 Many people have recognized God’s presence in all things.
 The three people, most notable to me, are Jesus of Nazareth, Francis of Assisi, and Meister Eckhart.
 Each knew that God was all love—he could not possibly reject anything he had created.
 Each rejected the religion of the Jews which purported to wordship a god through appeasement—all for control and financial gain.

 Jesus’ only message was ‘love’—love of God and neighbor.
 His only intention was to ‘liberate’ us from the terrible, persecuting, blanket of guilt imposed by the Hebrew religion—they had him killed for his treason.
-The Christian Church which was commissioned by Emperor Constantine some 325 years later, completely ignored Jesus teachings and patterned itself exactly after the Jewish religion—all for power, control, and money.
+The Christian Church, which was commissioned by Emperor Constantine some 300 years later, completely ignored Jesus’ teachings and patterned itself exactly after the Jewish religion—all for power, control, and money.
 To date, nothing has significantly changed.

 Meister Eckhart recognized the miniscule concept of God presented by the Jews and perpetuated by the Catholic Church and all so-called Christian churches.
 He spent his entire life attempting to define God’s essence, but because he knew no science, he failed.
-However, his heretical writings and preachings caught the eye and ear of the Inquisition—thankfully, he died before they could burn him to death.
+However, his heretical writings and preaching caught the eyes and ears of the Inquisition—thankfully, he died before they could burn him to death.